 - We add my Calming Zinc Bar, which contains pyrithione zinc, a known fighter of Malassezia skin yeast.

-It’s the 1, 2, 3 punch — complete and comprehensive treatment that helps in the prevention of acne scars and marks from summer’s special type of acne.
+My kit is designed for both facial and back and chest Pityrosporum folliculitis - it’s the 1, 2, 3 punch — complete and comprehensive treatment that helps in the prevention of acne scars and marks from summer’s special type of acne.

-This organism is a true “chameleon,” and this has delayed our understanding of what its real role is as a cause of human skin problems.
-Even in my dermatology residency back in the mid-1980s, Malassezia/Pityrosporum was considered a controversial cause of this unique form of acne.
+This organism is a true "chameleon," and this has delayed our understanding of what its real role is as a cause of human skin problems.
+Even during my dermatology residency back in the mid-1980s, Malassezia/Pityrosporum was considered a controversial cause of this unique form of acne.

 Richard M. Rubenstein, MD and Sarah A. Malerich, BS, Malassezia (Pityrosporum) Folliculitis, J Clin Aesthet Dermatol.
 2014 Mar; 7(3): 37–41.